ark-lang/ark-docs/attributes.md

 ## Allowed Attributes
 Here's a table of allowed attributes and *where* they're allowed:

-_declarations are function declarations, variable declarations, type declarations, operator overload declarations, and function prototypes_
+_**declarations** are: function declarations, variable declarations, type declarations, operator overload declarations, and function prototypes_

 Attribute Name | Restricted To | Options | What it does |